 Clients tell me that working with me can be demanding.
-I cover a lot of ground and we have an agreed-upon accountability program set in place.
+We cover a lot of ground, and we have an agreed-upon accountability program.

 They also tell me (please see the testimonials on my website) that their efforts and our working together paid off.

-I like to meet with potential clients for a 90 minutes consultation at their home.
+I like to meet with potential clients for a 90 minutes consultation at their homes.
 During that consultation:

 - We will discuss your goals for our training together.

 - I will give you my best estimate regarding how many training sessions you will need to reach your goals (or some of your goals).

 - I will do preliminary training with your dog (s) as time allows.